 Overview

 Ulrich and Karvonen (2011) expressed that “one of the primary challenges facing higher education is the seemingly unending spiral of expectations for immediate change required by a growing population of demographically diverse students who demand flexibility in course delivery” (p.
 207).
 These expectations continue to challenge post-secondary institutions, especially polytechnic institutions.
 In an effort to meet this growth and student demand post-secondary institutions are increasing the amount of online courses they provide to students (Brinkley-Etzkorn, 2016; Chiasson, Terras, & Smart, 2015; McDonald et al., 2014).
 Resulting in a need for more polytechnic instructors to facilitate online courses, regardless of experience or training in this course delivery model.
 Typically, polytechnic instructors are experts in their field, often referred to as ‘content experts’; many ‘content experts’ have no formal teaching experience prior to when they start instructing.
-As well, they are required to teach online, but often have no personal online experiences, either as a student or an instructor, to inform them (McQuiggan, 2007).
+As well, they are required to teach online, but often have no personal online experience, either as a student or an instructor, to inform them (McQuiggan, 2007).
 Such a rapid change of roles and teaching medium suggests there is a need to explore a case to gain evidence related to the support faculty are provided with as this embark on a new teaching model.

 The purpose of this qualitative study is to explore the perceptions of what supports are needed and what supports faculty feel they are receiving when they facilitate online education at a polytechnic institution.